banubot/laue-indexing/README.md

 ### Modify Config File

-An example config file is included in `config/defaults.yml` Config values will be different based on experiment so **these should be reviewed** before processing each data set.
+An example config file is included in `config/defaults.yml`.
+Config values will be different based on experiment so **these should be reviewed** before processing each data set.

-To process a partial data set, include values scanPointStart, scanPointEnd, depthRangeStart, depthRangeEnd in the config file If these values are not included, all files in the input directory will be processed.
+To process a partial data set, include values scanPointStart, scanPointEnd, depthRangeStart, depthRangeEnd in the config file.
+If these values are not included, all files in the input directory will be processed.

 Set the value for **outputFolder** as the full path where the processed output files will be written.